 When it’s time to refinish, the first step is cleaning.
 Pressure washing can loosen the wood fibers and hasten the breakdown of the wood, so don’t do it unless you’re experienced with the proper pressure and angles for cleaning wood.
 Deck cleaners and scrub brushes are a much safer option.

 The remaining prep work depends on the type of finish that’s currently on the deck.
 You can apply an oil deck finish over an old oil finish with minimal prep and expect good results.
 But if the old deck finish is water-based and you haven’t thoroughly removed it before applying an oil-based finish, the penetration of the oil-based finish will be blotchy.
 If you don’t know whether the old deck finish is water- or oil-based, here’s how to tell:

 - If the old finish absorbs water and isn’t peeling or cracking, it’s most likely oil-based.
 In this case, use a deck cleaner with a scrub brush to clean the surface.
 Apply your new finish according to the directions on the can.

-- If the old finish is cracking or peeling and/or doesn’t absorb water, it’s likely water-based.
-To remove water-based finishes, you’ll need to use paint stripper as well as a fair degree of sanding before applying your new finish.
+- If the old deck finish is cracking or peeling and/or doesn’t absorb water, it’s likely water-based.
+To remove water-based wood deck finishes, you’ll need to use paint stripper as well as a fair degree of sanding before applying your new finish.

-- For a new deck that’s never been finished, wait a year before applying any finish.
+- For a new deck that’s never been finished, wait a year before applying even the best deck finish.
 During the waiting period, clean with a deck cleaner and a scrub brush at three to six months, and then again right before finishing.

 There are lots of new decking products on the market, and deck building methods continue to evolve and improve.
 Here are some of the best 15 tips and products for a great looking deck that will last decades.